 The determination of fault will have a significant impact on how much you can recover for your injury.
 Your best first step is to speak with a Louisiana personal injury lawyer, especially before giving any statements or speaking with the other party’s insurance adjuster.

-The Bart Bernard Personal Injury Law Firm takes injury claims seriously.
+The Bart Bernard Injury Lawyers takes injury claims seriously.
 We fight to win full and fair compensation for your injuries.
 To schedule a free initial consultation, contact us today.